 Mother’s Day is a week away.
 Being a mom, and feeling it has been my most significant life’s privilege, it nears ‘sacred’ as holidays go for me.
 We change up our routine annually depending on my mood.
 I usually like to keep the day open to be spontaneous which seems novel in our highly scheduled lives.

 A favorite Mother’s Day for me was one year when we had not made any extra special plans.
 My son, who was then nine years old at the time, had Googled ‘gluten-free recipes kids can make themselves’ (I of course learned this all after the fact).
 I had been sent upstairs and could not ignore the eventual wafting of deep chocolate aromas to the upper levels of our house.
 He had found a chocolate truffle cookie recipe that he made with some help from my husband.

 My daughter had pulled out her American Girl mini food cookbook and made me a few diminutive treats as well.
 One I mistakenly took as a jello shot before realizing it was a supposed to look like a watermelon slice using jello and citrus rind.
-The first guess perhaps an indicator that Mommy needed a cocktail that Mother’s Day!
+Shows where my mind was…..

 Edible flowers may seem exotic but they are available at most grocery stores with herbs in the produce section.
 They are grown specifically for consumption so there should be no worries about their safety.
 I personally grow pots of flowers that look to be for show but all of them are edible.
 They are great to throw into salads or for a whimsical touch to desserts such as this panna cotta.
-Never eat flowers, even of edible varieties, unless sure they have not been sprayed or treated in other ways making them potentially unsafe to eat.
-I’ve added small mint leaves and herbs to the decoration for this dessert as well.
+NOTE: Never eat flowers, even of edible varieties, unless sure they have not been sprayed or treated in other ways making them potentially unsafe to eat.
+I also added fresh mint leaves and herbs to the decoration for this dessert as well.